-Cooper's and Ocular's products and operations are subject to extensive and rigorous regulation by the U.S. Food and Drug Administration, or FDA, under the Federal Food, Drug, and Cosmetic Act, or FFDCA, and its implementing regulations, guidances, and standards.
+Cooper's and Ocular's products and operations are subject to extensive and rigorous regulation by the FDA under the Federal Food, Drug, and Cosmetic Act, or FFDCA, and its implementing regulations, guidances, and standards.
 The FDA regulates the research, testing, manufacturing, safety, labeling, storage, recordkeeping, promotion, distribution and production of medical devices in the United States to ensure that medical products distributed domestically are safe and effective for their intended uses.
 The FDA also regulates the export of medical devices manufactured in the United States to international markets.
 Cooper's or Ocular's failure to comply with these laws and regulations could lead the FDA to issue injunctions, refuse to grant applications for marketing clearance or approval, suspend or revoke regulatory clearances or approvals, issue product recalls, terminate product distribution, seize products, or impose other civil or criminal penalties.
 The imposition of any one or more of these penalties could result in a material adverse effect on the combined company's business.

 The process of obtaining and maintaining FDA regulatory clearances or approvals to market a medical device in the U.S. can be costly and time consuming, and there can be no assurance that such clearances or approvals will be granted on a timely basis, or at all.
 In particular, unless exempted pursuant to specific FDA regulations, the FDA permits commercial distribution of a new medical device only after an applicant has received marketing clearance for the device under Section 510(k) of the FFDCA or has obtained approval of a Premarket Approval, or PMA, application for the device.
 The PMA process is more costly, lengthy and uncertain than the 510(k) clearance process and must be supported by extensive data, including data from preclinical studies and human clinical trials.
 Cooper and Ocular cannot assure you that any new products they develop will be subject to the shorter 510(k) clearance process, and significant delays in obtaining regulatory clearances or approvals for those products may occur.
 In addition, any modification or enhancement to a 510(k)-cleared device that could significantly affect its safety or effectiveness, or that would constitute a major change in its intended use, design or manufacture, requires a new 510(k) clearance or, possibly, approval of a PMA.
+Cooper and Ocular have made modifications to their products that they do not believe require the submission of new 510(k) notifications or PMA applications.
 Cooper and Ocular cannot confirm, however, that the FDA will agree with any of their determinations not to submit new 510(k) notifications or PMA applications for these modifications.
 Any FDA requirement that the combined company seek additional approvals or clearances for a product modification or enhancement could result in the recall of the modified device, delays, fines, costs associated with the modification of a product, loss of revenue and potential operating restrictions imposed by the FDA.